 LARGE GALLERY DECORATED CEILING

-The large gallery will feature an artisan-made decorative plaster ceiling, ornamented with paintings created by noted classical realist artists who lived and trained in Southern Pines.
-Similar in nature to frescoes located in western North Carolina, the ceiling will attract visitors along East Connecticut Avenue, a North Carolina Scenic Byway anchored by the Arts Council, Fort Liberty, Southern Pines Horse Country, Weymouth Center, and Weymouth Woods Nature Preserve.
+The large gallery will also feature an artisan-made decorative plaster ceiling, ornamented with paintings created by noted classical painters who lived and trained in Southern Pines.
+Similar in nature to the church frescoes in western North Carolina, this public art project will attract visitors along East Connecticut Avenue, a North Carolina Scenic Byway anchored by the Arts Council, Fort Bragg, Southern Pines Horse Country, Weymouth Center, and Weymouth Woods Nature Preserve.

 Click Here if you would like to donate to this project.